 The regiment was armed with BM-8 rocket launchers mounted on T-60 tanks.
-A part arrived at the Stalingrad front at the time of its creation and joined the battle on the far approaches to the city, in the Chernyshevskaya region.
-The regiment supported the fighting of the advanced detachment of the 33rd Guards Rifle Division, and later covered with fire from its divisions the withdrawal of the army beyond the Don, provided counterattack by the 1st tank army west of Kalach.
-During the defense, the regiment participated in repulsing massive enemy attacks on the outer and inner contours of the city, often resorted to firing from open firing positions, and fought surrounded in the vicinity of Peskovatka and Vertyachy.
-But special difficulties fell on the share of the soldiers of the regiment, with the beginning of fierce battles in the city, reaching melee fights.
-The guards of the 83rd regiment, along with the soldiers of the 62nd Army, had to repeatedly repel the enemy’s attacks in hand-to-hand combat, and to withdraw their military equipment to a safe place under machine-gun fire.
-And they with honor passed through all the trials and rendered great help to the infantry in keeping the right bank of the Volga.
-The regiment’s divisions supported the fighting of the celebrated 13th and 37th Guards, 284th and 308th Rifle Divisions in the city center, near the station and the main crossing, defended the Red October, Barricades and STZ factories, fought on the Mamaev Kurgan.
+Part of it arrived at the Stalingrad front at the time of its creation and entered into battle even on the distant approaches to the city, in the area of Chernyshevskaya.
+The regiment supported the military operations of the 33 th detachment of the Guards Rifle Division, and later covered its divisions with army fire behind the Don, ensuring a counterattack with 1 tank army units west of Kalach.
+During the defense, the regiment participated in repelling the enemy’s massive attacks on the outer and inner contours of the city, often resorted to shooting from open firing positions, and fought surrounded by Peskovatka and Vertyachy.
+But the special difficulties of the soldiers of the regiment fell, with the beginning of fierce fighting in the city, reaching the melee.
+The guardsmen of the 83 regiment, together with the soldiers of the 62 army, had to repel enemy attacks repeatedly in hand-to-hand combat, to take their military equipment to a safe place under machine-gun fire.
+And they passed through all the tests with honor and rendered great help to the infantry in keeping the right bank of the Volga.
+The regiment divisions supported the fighting of renowned 13 and 37 Guards, 284 and 308 rifle divisions in the city center, near the railway station and the main ferry, were defended by the Red October, Barrikady and STZ factories, fought on Mamayev Kurgan.

 The most distinguished in the defensive battles of the rocket artillery guard units were awarded government awards.
 Among them: 2 (commander Col. I.S.
 Yufa), 4 (Col. N.V.
 Vorob'ev), 5 (Col. L.3, Parnovsky), 18 (Lieutenant Colonel T.F.
 Chernyak), 19 (Lieutenant Colonel AI Erokhin), 93 (Lieutenant Colonel KG Serdobolsky), Guards mortar regiments.